UpadhyayAshmita/Mathematical_foundation_of_machine_learning/homework/homework3.md

 Under the average probability approach, the average of the estimated probabilities is 0.45.
 Since this average is less than 0.5,the final prediction based on the average probability approach is Red.

 ## Question 5
 This is a semi report of your project.
-You need to write a brief summary of your project and the steps you have taken so far.
+You need to write a brief summary of your project and the steps you have taken so far.\

 If you choose the project 1, you need to write
-1. how you have split the data
+1. how you have split the data\
-I have splitted one year 2020 as train and 2021 as a test
+I have splitted one year 2020 as train and 2021 as a test\
-2. what models you have used,
+2. what models you have used, \
-I have fitted linear regression a simple one and then started building for complex which is random forest for my data.
+I have fitted linear regression a simple one and then started building for complex which is random forest for my data.\
-3. what are the results of your models,
+3. what are the results of your models,\
-The results is accuracy, as in plant breeding even if we have regression data accuracy i.e corelation between predicted estimated breeding value and actual phenotypic observation matters the most to rank the genotype and also I have calculated RMSE to follow standard approach
+The results is accuracy, as in plant breeding even if we have regression data accuracy i.e corelation between predicted estimated breeding value and actual phenotypic observation matters the most to rank the genotype and also I have calculated RMSE to follow standard approach.\
-4. how you process the grid search,
+4. how you process the grid search,\
-I have eused grid search function
+I have used Instantiate GridSearchCV with the RandomForestRegressor and the parameter grid\
+grid_search = GridSearchCV(estimator=rf_regressor, param_grid=param_grid, cv=10, scoring='neg_mean_squared_error', n_jobs=-1)

-5. and what are the best parameters you have found.
+5. and what are the best parameters you have found.\
+Best Parameters: {'max_depth': 5, 'min_samples_split': 2, 'n_estimators': 50}\

-Also, you need to write what you are planning to do next.
+Also, you need to write what you are planning to do next.\
+I am planning to fit gradient boosting decision tree after this to compare two results.\
 If you choose the project 2, you need to write how you understand the method, what you have done so far, and what you are planning to do next.